Technical View | Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for short term

 Ashwani Gujral of ashwanigujral.com

-Buy Infosys with a stop loss of Rs 725, target of Rs 750
+Sell Jubilant Foodworks with a stop loss of Rs 1200, target of Rs 1140

-Buy ICICI Prudential Life Insurance with a stop loss of Rs 346, target of Rs 362
+Sell Can Fin Homes with a stop loss of Rs 268, target of Rs 254

-Buy Tata Steel with a stop loss of Rs 465, target of Rs 490
+Buy United Breweries with a stop loss of Rs 1470, target of Rs 1520

-Buy Vedanta with a stop loss of Rs 194, target of Rs 208
+Buy Kotak Mahindra Bank with a stop loss of Rs 1250, target of Rs 1310

 Sudarshan Sukhani of s2analytics.com